MindorksOpenSource/RadialProgressBar/README.md

 or

-RadialProgressBar radialProgressBar = findViewById(R.id.progress_view) //if using Java
+RadialProgressBar rpb = findViewById(R.id.progress_view) //if using Java
 ```

 thats it and how you can use the RadialProgressView in your project.